MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/try-chat-for-dynamics365.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

 Chat for Dynamics 365 is an engagement channel that enables your agents to connect with customers in real-time.
-Chat can only be used if you have an active subscription of Microsoft Dynamics 365 for Customer Service Enterprise or Customer Engagement Plan in your tenant.
+Chat can only be used if you have an active subscription of Dynamics 365 for Customer Service Enterprise or Dynamics 365 Customer Engagement Plan in your tenant.

+You can sign-up for a free 30-day trial of Chat from the Microsoft 365 Admin Center only if you have a paid subscription of either Dynamics 365 for Customer Service Enterprise or Dynamics 365 Customer Engagement Plan that has been purchased directly through the Microsoft 365 Admin Center (that is, Web Direct channel).
+If you do not have one of these pre-requisite subscriptions, or if you have purchased these pre-requisite subscriptions through another channel then the option to try Chat will not be available.
+Stay tuned for availability of free 30-day trial of Chat through other mechanisms.

 This topic explains the steps to help you sign up for a trial of Chat for Dynamics 365.

 > [!NOTE]